 With all these “Stay at Home” or “Shelter in Place” orders it becomes easy to think that everything outside your home potentially has the Coronavirus.
 Therefore everything that comes into your home, including groceries, is potentially a problem, right?
-Many people may think sanitizing groceries is a good idea.
+So should I be disinfecting my groceries?
+Will disinfecting groceries slow the spread?

 It really helps to NOT have this mindset.
 After all, you have to leave your home some – time.